 Located just outside of Independence, CA, Manzanar is one of ten Japanese relocation camps used during World War 2.
 The 6200 acres leased from the City of Los Angeles was set aside to inter the Japanese was started and receive its first of 11,070 prisoners in 1942 and held them until November of 1945.
 The prisoners were housed 20ft by 100ft barracks arranged into 36 quickly constructed Blocks.

 In addition to Barracks, each Block communal mess hall, a laundry room, a recreation hall, an ironing room, and a heating oil storage tank.
 Each family interred and Manzanar was given a 20ft by 25ft apartment barracks.
 With a few exceptions, the Japanese endured their fate with quiet dignity and honor.

 After the war, the Japanese detainees were released.
 Many left the facility quickly, however some stayed as they no longer had a place to go.
 A further indignity was again placed upon them, when once again they were forced to relocated.
 Time saw to removal of much of the buildings and it quietly returned back to Owens Valley.
 President George H.W.
 Bush issues a formal U.S. Government apology for the Japanese internment.

-Manzanar is currently a historical landmark and offers tours of the facility.
+Manzanar is currently a historical landmark in Inyo country and offers tours of the facility.